Our approach to tax and transparency across the world.

 In 2018, we paid over $5.7 billion to host governments in taxes and royalties and other payments.

-In 2016, the region where we paid the highest taxes and royalties was Australia – where we paid nearly USD1.4 billion.
+In 2017, the region where we paid the highest taxes and royalties was Australia – where we paid over USD1 billion.

 We pay taxes on the income we generate within a country.
 But we also pay other, non-income based taxes as required – such as licence fees, property taxes, capital taxes, withholding taxes, export taxes, payroll taxes, and so on.